-As the energy density is indirectly proportional to 4/ PI d2, the focal spot diameter is as small as possible in order to produce a narrow slit.
+One of the benefits of laser cutting is the high energy density of the beams, which is generally greater than 10W/cm2.
+The energy density is inversely proportional to 4/πd^2, so the focal spot diameter is kept as small as possible to produce a narrow slit.

 Three simple methods for locating focus position in industrial production:

-For the cutting machine of flying light path, due to the divergence angle of laser beams, the distance between the near end and the distal end is different, and the beam size before focusing is different.
-The larger the diameter of the incident beam, the smaller that of the focal spot.
+For flying light path cutting machines, the focus determination is more complex as the divergence angle of the laser beams causes differences in the distance between the near end and the distal end, leading to differences in the beam size before focusing.
+The larger the diameter of the incident beam, the smaller the focal spot.

-In order to reduce the change of focal spot size caused by the change of beam size before focusing, the manufacturers of laser cutting system at home and abroad have provided some special devices for users to choose:
+To minimize the variation in focal spot size caused by changes in beam size before focusing, manufacturers of laser cutting systems have offered some special devices for users to choose from:

-（2）The lower shaft of a separate moving lens is added to the cutting head, which is independent of the Z axis with the control nozzle to the material’s surface distance.
-When the workbench of machine tool moves or the light axis moves, the beam also moves simultaneously from the near end to the far end of the F axis, so that the beam’s focal spot diameter remains consistent throughout the processing area.
+- Moving Lens: Another option is to add a separate moving lens to the cutting head that is independent of the Z-axis and controls the distance of the nozzle to the material’s surface.
+When the workbench or light axis moves, the beam also moves simultaneously from the near end to the far end of the F-axis, ensuring that the beam’s focal spot diameter remains consistent throughout the processing area.

-（3）Control the water pressure of focus lens, which is usually a metallic reflection focusing system.
-When the focus beam size becomes smaller and the focal spot diameter becomes larger before focusing, the automatically controlled water pressure will change the focal curvature, making the focal spot diameter smaller.
+- Water Pressure Control: Some systems control the water pressure of the focus lens, which is typically a metal reflection focusing system.
+When the focus beam size decreases and the focal spot diameter increases before focusing, the water pressure is automatically adjusted, changing the focal curvature and making the focal spot diameter smaller.